 14-16 Rupert Street, Soho, London, W1D 6DF

 Tacky O'Theme Pubs are busy enough on a normal week night, filled with all the office workers chasing a pint and a snog, but come St Patrick's Day they get absolutely rammed to the rafters with jubilant revellers.
 The parade goes pretty close to this one so it's perfect for a pit-stop.
 The cavernous interior, spreading across six levels, means it can only maintain a little bubble of atmosphere in each section, as well as a live band upstairs that won't disturb those who just fancy a bit of a blether.
-Nevertheless, the whole place will be a sea of Guinness, sing-song - with live music from the Bible Code Sundays - and good cheer on the day.
-On St Patrick's Day itself, 17th March, there's traditional Irish music and GAA games shown all day.
-There will also be a photo booth to ensure that even after one too many pints you can remember the party.
+Before St Patrick's Day, on 26th February 2014, Waxy's hosts the London Irish Rugby Club Pint with a Player for a St Patrick's Party warm up from 7pm to 9pm.
+On the weekend before St Patrick's Day, the whole place will be a sea of Guinness, sing-song with live music and good cheer.
 Just one note of caution: make sure you stay close to your friends - this place is massive and easy to get lost in.

 Blacks Road, London, W6 9DT